Sandra Schmirler: Awards and honours

 In addition to the titles captured by her team on the ice, Schmirler has been recognized in several different ways off the ice as well.
 In 2000, Schmirler was awarded the Saskatchewan Order of Merit, becoming the first posthumous recipient.
 Along with the other members of her rink, she had been previously awarded an honorary Doctor of Laws degree from the University of Regina.
 In the fall of 2000, Schmirler was inducted into the Canadian Sports Hall of Fame.
 Schmirler and her team were inducted into the Saskatchewan Sports Hall of Fame on two separate occasions, once in 1997 for winning three World Curling Championships and once in 2001 for winning the gold medal at the Olympics.
 At the annual Scotties Tournament of Hearts, the top player in the playoff round is awarded the Sandra Schmirler Most Valuable Player Award.

 After her death, the city of Regina honoured Schmirler in several ways.
 The South East Leisure Centre where she used to work was renamed the "Sandra Schmirler Leisure Centre," and the road leading up to the Callie Curling Club, where her team curled out of, was renamed "Sandra Schmirler Way."
 Schmirler's hometown of Biggar also honoured her memory with the construction of "The Sandra Schmirler Olympic Gold Park."

-“The Sandra Schmirler Foundation was created in May 2001 by a group of Sandra’s friends and teammates.
-Their vision was to create a living legacy in honour of this amazing woman who touched the hearts of so many Canadians from coast to coast to coast.

-While she lost her biggest battle, her legacy lives on.
-The lives of countless babies born premature and critically ill have been, and continue to be saved, with life-saving equipment the Foundation has funded in her name.

-Millions of dollars have been given to hospital NICUs in every province, the Yukon and Northwest Territories to fund life-saving equipment for babies born too soon, too small or too sick.
-This list continues to grow every year with the generous support of our many donors.